Chitwan Elephant tours.

 People and Culture

 Kathmandu is a melting pot of ethnicities, primarily inhabited by Newars, Brahmins, Chhetris, and Tamangs.
 The city reflects a blend of Hindu and Buddhist traditions, with religious festivals and rituals common throughout the year.
 In Chitwan, the Tharu community is the predominant ethnic group.
-The Tharu people have a rich cultural heritage, known for their vibrant festivals, dances, and unique customs deeply connected to the forest environment.
+The Tharu people have a rich cultural heritage and are known for their vibrant festivals, dances, and unique customs deeply connected to the forest environment.

 Nagarkot is home to diverse communities, including Newars and Tamangs, who maintain traditional lifestyles rooted in farming and mountain living.
 Throughout the tour, travelers will encounter warm and welcoming locals eager to share their culture.